Cross-user Similarities in Viewing Behavior for 360$^{\circ}$ Video and Caching Implications: Introduction

-Second, we extend the analysis to \revtwo{take into account}{incorporate} \revrev{that the video typically is chunked,}{chunking of the video content,} \revtwo{}{and the chunk granularity in particular,} \revtwo{evaluating}{allowing us to evaluate} \revtwo{aspects such as the impact that chunk durations have on some of the observations from \revrev{our instantaneous analysis.}{our identical playback point analysis.} \revtwo{}{This is important to understand the impact that different time granularities have on chunk-based video delivery (e.g., as in the case of HTTP-based Adaptive Streaming (HAS)) and other prefetch-dependent techniques that may choose to operate at different time granularities.}}{its impact on the insights in the first part of the paper.
+\revfour{Second, we extend the analysis to \revtwo{take into account}{incorporate} \revrev{that the video typically is chunked,}{chunking of the video content,} \revtwo{}{and the chunk granularity in particular,} \revtwo{evaluating}{allowing us to evaluate} \revtwo{aspects such as the impact that chunk durations have on some of the observations from \revrev{our instantaneous analysis.}{our identical playback point analysis.} \revtwo{}{This is important to understand the impact that different time granularities have on chunk-based video delivery (e.g., as in the case of HTTP-based Adaptive Streaming (HAS)) and other prefetch-dependent techniques that may choose to operate at different time granularities.}}{its impact on the insights in the first part of the paper.
 This analysis is important with respect to understanding how similarities in viewing direction would impact caching performance.
-For example, consider the case where two users have significantly different viewing directions at a particular time instant, and yet over the time duration of a chunk have essentially the same viewport cover.}
+For example, consider the case where two users have significantly different viewing directions at a particular time instant, and yet over the time duration of a chunk have essentially the same viewport cover.}}{Second, we extend the \revsix{}{metrics and} analysis to evaluate the impact of chunk granularity on the insights from the first part of the paper.
+This analysis is important to understand how similarities in viewing direction would impact caching performance.
+For example, consider the case where two users have significantly different viewing directions at a particular time instant, and \revBB{yet}{yet,} over the time duration of a \revBB{chunk}{chunk, they} have essentially the same viewport cover.}